lucas-lm/lucas-lm.github.io/README.md

 ## About

 This is my personal website where I share some contact information, showcase done works and my expertises.
-It is a simple website made in vanilla javascript, html and css.
+It is a simple website made in vanilla javascript, html, css and hosted by github pages.

 ## Technologies